KruShahDS1/Predict-COPD-Exacerbations/README.md

 This rapid action plan can be used to
 a.	educate and train the patient and family to self-monitor and
 b.	self-manage post discharge to lower the likelihood of unnecessary hospitalization for patients with COPD

+Please refer to ## MLM-1909 Kruti Shah.pdf for the problem overview.
+Please refer to ##